What is "Leading with Care"?

 For more information about "Leading with Care" in the Presbyterian Church in Canada, visit the PCC website.

 Volunteers & Staff TRAINING...

-Click here for computer based training.
+Click here to take our computer based training.